qwefgh90/krypto/README.md

 ## Krypto

-Krypto is a Java encryption library that includes Korean encryption algorithms such as ARIA, SEED, which have been released through KISA(Korea Internet & Security Agency).
+Krypto is a Java encryption library designed to provide secure data protection for sensitive information.
+It includes source codes for advanced Korean encryption algorithms such as ARIA and SEED, which have been publicly released through KISA.

 ### Getting started